Natural gas flares sparked 2 wildfires in North Dakota, state agency says

 Hess spokeswoman Alison Ritter said the company “is in the process of reviewing the report" and declined further comment.

 The fire marshal's office does not issue penalties or have the power to prosecute.
-It's unclear if either company will face consequences.
+It is unclear if either company will face consequences.